sergdalm/orders/README.md

-API for saving orders and sending notifications to customers with by email.
+API for saving orders and sending notifications to customers by email.

 DLL script:
 CREATE TABLE IF NOT EXISTS orders